Accounting Tools

 Tax Form Library and Diagnostics

-ProConnect boasts one of the most extensive form libraries in the industry, supporting more than 5,700 federal, state, and local forms.
-This comprehensive coverage ensures you can handle the needs of nearly any client without having to buy supplemental software packages.
-Critically, its built-in diagnostics system acts as a first-line review, automatically flagging a wide range of potential issues:
+ProConnect has one of the most extensive form libraries in the industry, supporting more than 5,700 federal, state, and local forms.
+This broad coverage ensures you can handle the needs of almost any client without buying extra software packages.
+Its built-in diagnostics system acts as a first-line review, automatically flagging a wide range of potential issues:

 • Missing information (e.g., a missing SSN).